dmis-lab/TouR/README.md

 #### Model list

 We have uploaded our phrase re-rankers on the Huggingface hub.
+The phrase re-rankers are used as pseudo labelers for *TouR*.

 - [Phrase Re-ranker for NQ|TriviaQA|SQuAD](https://huggingface.co/dmis-lab/phrase-reranker-multi)
 - [Phrase Re-ranker for WQ](https://huggingface.co/dmis-lab/phrase-reranker-multi-wq)